Skidmore Studio: History

 Skidmore Studio was established in 1959 as an automotive illustration studio.
 The studio built a reputation in the 1950s and 60s for illustration work completed for Ford, General Motors and Chrysler.
 Until the mid 1970s, the studio worked exclusively on automotive advertising with local and national advertising agencies such as Campbell Ewald, Leo Burnett Worldwide, McCann Worldwide, Team Detroit and Doner.
 At the time, Skidmore employed many notable illustrators in addition to Leo Skidmore including Ed Fella, Ron Alexander, John Ball, Ann Bauer, Stephen Magsig, Scott Olds and Bryan Stolzenburg.

 In the early 1990s, Leo Skidmore’s daughter Mae Skidmore assumed ownership of the studio.
 With then Vice President Tim Smith, Skidmore expanded the studio’s offering and client base to include corporate clients such as the Detroit Institute of Arts, Detroit Symphony Orchestra and Detroit Medical Center.
 In 2010, then-president Tim Smith, acquired majority interest of the studio and became CEO.

 In 2011, the studio relocated from Royal Oak, Michigan to downtown Detroit, furthering the city's resurgence of the creative class.
 Skidmore Studio now resides as the anchor tenant of the historic Madison Theatre Building, an entrepreneurial hub for creative and tech companies.
 The studio occupies the entire fourth floor of the Madison, taking up 9,800 square feet.
 It was purchased in November 2010 by Dan Gilbert, Chairman and Founder of Quicken Loans as part of his Detroit real estate initiatives.
 Skidmore Studio was the first official tenant of Gilbert’s real estate development firm, Bedrock.

-In January 2018, then-owner Tim Smith passed away suddenly.
+In January 2018, then-owner Tim Smith died suddenly.
 The studio was left to his wife and partner, Colleen Smith.
 In October 2018, Drew Patrick, previously the company’s CFO and president, purchased the studio from Smith.